 Fes is a big city, so you’ll want to pick something with a central location that will help you find exactly what to do in Fes.
 That’s why I recommend Dar Hayati.
 It has many excellent reviews, a perfect location, a fantabulous price, and breakfast included every day.

 If you want a great deal on this hotel, click here.
 And if you want to explore great deals on hundreds of hotels, just click here.
-This search engine will help you find an affordable and convenient hotel while you find exactly what to do in Fes.
+This search engine will help you find the perfect place to stay during your plans for your day of what to do in Fes.
+With plenty of options to choose from, I’m sure you’ll find something for your schedule and budget.

 What to Do in Fes